ALERT CONTENT PLACEHOLDER

 Is Therapeutic Falls right for you?

 The goal of this toolkit is to help organizations adapt, implement and evaluate Therapeutic Falls within their healthcare setting.
-This work has been spread to a diverse number of teams within Toronto Rehab, including acquired brain injury (ABI), complex medicine, dementia, geriatrics, musculoskeletal (MSK) and stroke rehab.
-We have presented this work broadly, and thought it was time to create an implementation guide.
+This work has been implemented across diverse patient populations, including acquired brain injury (ABI), stroke, dementia, geriatric, musculoskeletal (MSK) and complex medical rehab, as well as specialized dementia care.
+In response to widespread interest, we created this toolkit to guide implementation of therapeutic falls in various healthcare settings.

 "If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions."